 Originally documented in prison inmates and the elderly, chronophobia is now increasingly reported in millennials and Gen Z. Time as a predator you can never outrun.

-Thousands of readers submit anonymous confessions about living with the fear.
-The best ones are published in the next issue.
+Readers submit anonymous confessions about living with the fear.
+The best ones go in the next issue.

 I'm a fully grown adult and I still check under the bed every single night.
 I don't know what I'm expecting to find.
 I just can't stop.